Angel2mp3/Pinterest-Power-Menu/README.md

 - Names each file as the **Pin Title** when available
 - Falls back to **Pin - 12345678** when a title is unavailable

+### 💾 Download Fixer
+Intercepts Pinterest's download button and replaces the low-quality compressed version with the **actual original-quality file**.
+Detects the correct file format (PNG, JPEG, GIF, WebP) from the binary header and names the file properly.

+### ▶️ Auto-Play Visible GIFs
+Optionally auto-play every GIF currently visible in the viewport.
+GIFs pause automatically when scrolled out of view to save CPU and memory.

 ### 🎞️ GIF Hover Play
 GIFs in the feed are shown as static thumbnails by default.
 Hover over any pin containing a GIF to **play it live**, and it pauses the moment you move away.
 Only one GIF plays at a time.

-### ▶️ Auto-Play Visible GIFs
-Optionally auto-play every GIF currently visible in the viewport.
-GIFs pause automatically when scrolled out of view to save CPU and memory.

-### 📹 Video Downloader (NEW)
-Adds a download button on video pin closeup pages.
-Downloads the video at original **720p quality** directly from Pinterest's CDN — works on both desktop and mobile.
-Handles Pinterest's HLS streaming format automatically.

 ### 🎬 Remove Videos
 Collapses video pins from your feed while **leaving GIFs untouched**.
 Detects real video pins via Pinterest's CDN (`v.pinimg.com`) so animated GIFs (served from `i.pinimg.com`) are never wrongly removed.